zeno-ml/zeno-client/README.md

 The Zeno Python client lets you create and manage Zeno projects from Python.

 Check out example projects at [hub.zenoml.com](http://hub.zenoml.com), [learn how to use the API](https://zenoml.com/docs/intro#creating-a-project), or [see the full API documentation](https://zenoml.com/docs/python-client).

+## Release Instructions

+To create a new release, first send a PR with a bumped package version in `pyproject.toml`.

+Then, in GitHub, click on "Releases" and "Draft a new Release".
+From here click on "tag" and create a new tag of the form `vX.X.X` for your new version.
+Make the release title the same as the tag.
+Click "Generate release notes", and publish the release.